Act · Platform

 Policy management and versioning

-Unified control center for agents, authentication, and risk management
+Unified performance platform for agents, authentication, and risk management

 All Systems Operational